ruyisdk/support-matrix/VisionFive2/Deepin/README.md

 StarFive VisionFive 2 offers multiple boot modes, configurable via onboard DIP switches before powering on.
 The board itself also has silk-screen labels.

-To boot the original Debian image, select the 1-bit QSPI Nor Flash mode (i.e., `RGPIO_0 = 0`, `RGPIO_1 = 0`).
+To boot the image, select the 1-bit QSPI Nor Flash mode (i.e., `RGPIO_0 = 0`, `RGPIO_1 = 0`).
 Note that this mode may require updating the firmware in the Flash beforehand.
 If the boot is unsuccessful, please refer to the official documentation for firmware upgrade details: [Updating SPL and U-Boot](https://doc.rvspace.org/VisionFive2/Quick_Start_Guide/VisionFive2_QSG/spl_u_boot_0.html)

 If not updating the firmware, choose the microSD card boot mode (i.e., `RGPIO_0 = 1`, `RGPIO_1 = 0`).

 > Note: There is a slight chance that the system may fail to boot in this mode.
 If boot failure occurs, the serial output might resemble the following:
 >
 >```log
 >dwmci_s: Response Timeout.
 >dwmci_s: Response Timeout.
 >BOOT fail,Error is 0xffffffff
 >```
 >